obrien2231/ProductionProject/README.md

 ## History

 ## Key Programming Concepts Utilized
-Classes - The ability to design and implement classes using object oriented methods.
+Classes - The ability to design and implement classes using object oriented methods.<br>
 Inheritance - Demonstrates the understanding of the hierarchy systems of class structure.
-Which allows subclasses to inherit properties from the superclass.
+Which allows subclasses to inherit properties from the superclass.<br>
-Polymorphism - Allows us to treat inherited methods in different ways, allowing programmers to be flexible in the implementation of the inherited properties.
+Polymorphism - Allows us to treat inherited methods in different ways, allowing programmers to be flexible in the implementation of the inherited properties.<br>
-Encapsulation - Using data-hiding and abstration encapsulation allowing us to access data from a class, without exposing the code or implementation inside of the class.
+Encapsulation - Using data-hiding and abstration encapsulation allowing us to access data from a class, without exposing the code or implementation inside of the class.<br>